peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * If this object contains maps with non-string keys, the keys are converted to JSON strings before writing the map as a JSON string.

  * If the CBOR object contains CBOR maps, or is a CBOR map itself, the keys to the map are written out to the JSON string in an undefined order.
 Map keys other than untagged text strings are converted to JSON strings before writing them out (for example, `22("Test")` is converted to `"Test"` and `true` is converted to `"true"` ).
-If, after such conversion, two or more map keys are identical, this method throws a CBORException.
+If, after such conversion, two or more map keys are identical, his method throws a CBORException.

  * If a number in the form of an arbitrary-precision binary float has a very high binary exponent, it will be converted to a double before being converted to a JSON string.
 (The resulting double could overflow to infinity, in which case the arbitrary-precision binary float is converted to null.)